 Brumation is like semi hibernation routine for bearded dragons.
 In late fall or early winter, bearded dragons often brumate due to changes in lighting and temperature.
 During brumation, bearded dragons will become less active, decreased appetite.
 They may sleep for days and skip multiple meals.
 They do wake up once in a while to eat and walk around though.
 However, their main purpose during this period is rest.
 So you should not wake them up while they brumate since it can make the brumation cycle gets longer and your dragon becomes tired due to lack of proper rest.

 Bearded dragons can shed from twice a year to once every month depends on their age.
 Younger dragons shed more often since they need to grow more frequently.
-When the bearded dragons begin to shred, their eyes will seem more puffy and their color gets dull.
-Don’t be alarm and mistake those as signs for ill health.
-If you want to help with the process, you can bath them more often of use warm damp washcloth to exfoliate the already loose skin that do not really attach to their body anymore.
-Do not peel off or picking at their skin since it may damage the new layer of skin.
+When bearded dragons begin to shed, their eyes will seem more puffy and their color gets dull.
+Don’t be alarmed and mistake those as signs for ill health.
+If you want to help with the process, you can bath them more often.
+Use a warm damp washcloth to exfoliate the already loose skin that do not really attach to their body anymore.
+Do not peel off or pick at their skin since it may damage the new layer of skin.

 Unusual Bearded Dragon Behavior